Why optimising images on your website is essential

 The answer is from the moment you save them, if possible.
 Starting with the images file name.

 The image may well be your logo, a photo of a laptop or a headshot of Steve, but you need to give the name more thought.
 Consider what page the image is going on, what the keyword that page is optimised to and what the image is of.
-The file name then should look something like this:
+The filename then should look have the title of the pages that the image is shown on.

 Once uploaded it is time to add alt text.